Dakuider/Eallfedem/Campaign/GrimdashArc.md

 - Grimdash brings up finding the zinoplasm droplets
 - DC16 persuasion

-### Scene 3 - Tomespire
+### Scene 3 - Mountain Trail

-Grimdash and Malak will arrive at Tomespire at around the same time.
+Grimdash and Malak will arrive at the trail up to Tomespire at around the same time.
+Use Malak's section for this.